 Greenland Resource Assessment,

-The assessment results presented are based on all available data collected and interpreted by the industry, GEUS, NUNAOIL and the Government of Greenland and reflect the state of geologic knowledge of the offshore and onshore areas of North-East Greenland at the time of study.
-Any future drilling and evaluation of the petroleum systems and plays based on new data within this area will add to the geologic knowledge and will therefore lead to a refinement of these assessment results.
+The assessment results presented are based on all available data collected and interpreted by GEUS and other academic institutions and reflect the state of geologic knowledge of the offshore and onshore areas in North Greenland at the time of study.
+Any future data acquisition, drilling and evaluation of the petroleum systems and plays based on new data within this area will add enormously to the geologic knowledge and will therefore lead to a refinement of these assessment results.

 The assessment was carried out using the Player® GIS software provided by GIS-pax.
 The methodology and results of the assessment have been quality controlled by the Norwegian Petroleum Directorate and GIS-pax.